lucasdavid/jmagic/README.md

 ## Start Up

-You can have a random game by executing the `magic.Runner` class.
+You can have a random game by executing the `Runner` class.
 Tweak its attributes to personalize your game instance.
 For instance:

  * Altering `Runner.N_CARDS` from `40` to `80` will result in all players